agent-first websites

 Who owns the site?

-You.
-The GitHub repo is transferred to your account on day one.
+You — completely.
+The site, the code behind it, the customer list, everything is transferred to your account on day one.
 If you fire me tomorrow, the site keeps running.
 The concierge keeps running.
 I keep nothing.

 What's the ongoing cost?

-Cloudflare hosting: ~€5/month.
-Anthropic API for the concierge: usage-based, typically €15–€60/month for a small business.
+Hosting: ~€5/month.
+Concierge usage: typically €15–€60/month for a small business, billed by usage.
 That's it.
 Compare to Squarespace at €40/month forever, with no concierge.

 What if the concierge says something stupid?